-Some direct detection experiments have published their research for UHDM, such as DAMA~\cite{dama_UHDM}, CDMS~\cite{cdms_UHDM}, DEAP-3600~\cite{DEAP3600_UHDM}, XENON and Majorana~\cite{Majorana_UHDM}.
+Some direct detection experiments have published their research for UHDM, such as DAMA~\cite{dama_UHDM}, CDMS~\cite{cdms_UHDM}, DEAP-3600~\cite{DEAP3600_UHDM}, LZ~\cite{LZ_UHDM}, XENON~\cite{XENON1T_UHDM,Majorana_UHDM}, and Majorana~\cite{Majorana_UHDM}.
 To optimize UHDM detection sensitivity, simulated signals are compared with experimental data using detector-specific characteristics, generally pulse shape information for liquid scintillator detectors~\cite{DEAP3600_UHDM} and energy for solid-state detectors.
-For solid-state detectors, event count in specific energy region provides constraints on the UHDM mass and cross-section~\cite{dama_UHDM,cdms_UHDM,Majorana_UHDM}.
-The p-type point-contact germanium ($p$PCGe) detector utilized by CDEX collaboration is suitable for UHDM research, because of its ultra low energy threshold and excellent energy resolution~\cite{darkside}.
-CDEX-10, the second generation of experiment, is consist of 10 kg $p$PCGe detector array~\cite{cjpl}.
-Detectors are immersed in liquid nitrogen, with additional shield made up by high purity oxygen-free copper, lead and polyethylene~\cite{cdex102018}.
-The facilities are located in China Jinping Underground Laboratory (CJPL) with a rock overburden of 2400 meters (6720 meters water equivalent)~\cite{cjpl}.
-The comprehensive passive shielding system establishes an ultra-low radiation background for the detector, about 2.5 $\mathrm{counts \cdot kg^{-1} \cdot keVee^{-1} \cdot day^{-1}}$ (cpkkd) at energy range of 0.16--4.16 keV~\cite{cdex10_tech,cdex102020}.
+For solid-state detectors, the event count in a specific energy region provides constraints on the UHDM mass and cross section~\cite{dama_UHDM,cdms_UHDM,Majorana_UHDM}.
+The p-type point-contact germanium ($p$PCGe) detector utilized by the CDEX Collaboration is suitable for UHDM research because of its ultralow energy threshold and excellent energy resolution~\cite{darkside}.
+CDEX-10, the second generation of experiment, consists of a 10 kg $p$PCGe detector array~\cite{cjpl}.
+Detectors are immersed in liquid nitrogen, with additional shield made up by high-purity oxygen-free copper, lead, and polyethylene~\cite{cdex102018}.
+The facilities are located in China Jinping Underground Laboratory (CJPL) with a rock overburden of 2400 m (6720 mwe)~\cite{cjpl}.
+The comprehensive passive shielding system establishes an ultralow radiation background for the detector, about 2.5 $\mathrm{counts \cdot kg^{-1} \cdot keVee^{-1} \cdot day^{-1}}$ (cpkkd) at an energy range of 0.16--4.16 keV~\cite{cdex10_tech,cdex102020}.

-In this work, we focus on the spin-independent (SI) elastic scatter between point-like UHDM and nucleus. we use Monte Carlo method to simulate the energy deposition of UHDM in CDEX-10 detector.
+In this work, we focus on the spin-independent elastic scatter between pointlike UHDM and nucleus.
+We use a Monte Carlo method to simulate the energy deposition of UHDM in the CDEX-10 detector.
 We systematically analyze the Earth shielding effect's impact on the expected UHDM energy spectrum.
-Finally, we perform $\chi^{2}$ fitting between UHDM spectrum and 205.4 kg$\cdot$day dataset from CDEX-10, and establish constraints for UHDM mass and cross section.
+Finally, we perform $\chi^{2}$ fitting between the UHDM spectrum and 205.4 kg$\cdot$day dataset from CDEX-10 and establish constraints for UHDM mass and cross section.